South Dakota Testimony in Opposition to SB 181 and SB 194: When Federal Law Is Misunderstood in State Policy

 In practice, engagement begins with formal written communication to relevant federal agencies — including the DEA, HHS, and FDA — outlining the state’s regulatory structure and requesting clarification or administrative accommodation where necessary.

 Iowa provides a recent example of this approach.
-The Iowa Medical Cannabidiol Board formally raised federal compliance questions and engaged federal authorities in writing regarding its program.
+The State raised federal compliance questions and engaged federal authorities in writing regarding its program.
 Written correspondence from federal officials indicated that the existence of Iowa’s state-regulated medical cannabis program did not, in itself, jeopardize federal funding streams.

 That model demonstrates that proactive engagement is available.
 It is not speculative.
 States can seek clarity, registration alignment, or administrative assurances rather than dismantling programs preemptively.